Short-term business statistics - seasonal adjustment methods

 Economic indicators such as turnover or production do not develop smoothly over time.
 These data may follow a long-term trend but there are also strong infra-annual influences that make a direct month-on-month or quarter-on quarter comparison of unadjusted data difficult.
 This article will present the effects due to different seasonal patterns of economic time series and their statistical adjustment.
 Calendar effects which are e.g. due to holidays falling into different months will be discussed in another article.

 Eurostat publishes national and European short-term statistics indicators of the following types:

 - unadjusted/gross data (nsa), i.e. data without any adjustment;

-- calendar adjusted data (ca) in which calendar effects (leap years, public holidays, different number of Saturdays and Sundays between months etc.) have been removed;
+- calendar adjusted (working day adjusted) data (ca) in which calendar effects (leap years, public holidays, different number of Saturdays and Sundays between months etc.) have been removed;

 - seasonally and calendar adjusted data (sca) in which not only calendar effects have been removed but also seasonal effects (e.g. the effect of summer holidays on production or Christmas shopping on retail turnover);

 - Until January 2013 Eurostat also published trend data.

 An important aspect for the quality of the adjustment is that the residual component of the gross data is rather small, or in other words that most of the development of a time series is either explained by a trend, by seasonal effects or by calendar effects.